-Here you will find a list of complete and practical answers.
+Here you’ll find a list of complete and practical answers.
 Don’t forget, our experts are in the best position to answer your questions.

 Under certain circumstances, customers may want to receive lessons in their own/family vehicle.
 This is a good idea where the car will be used for a Driver’s Test.
 It is also a good idea when a learner has a new car and wishes to familiarise themselves with it prior to licensing.
 RoadQuest Driving Academy is able to offer customers training in their vehicle, provided that the student is a Class 5 Learner and the vehicle is registered, roadworthy and comprehensively insured.

 Prior to any training being conducted in the customer’s vehicle, the instructor should inspect the vehicle for its roadworthiness.
 The inspection should include, but is not limited to, a check of the following items;

 - The registration label is valid, current, intact and displayed appropriately

 - The vehicle is comprehensively insured and the customer’s insurance company is notified that it will be used by a driving instructor to conduct training in

 - The tires: